Xomega-Net/Xomega.Docs/docs/framework/services/errors.md

 Notice how the `ErrorList` class provides a property `ErrorsText` to get the combined text of all its messages.
 :::

 Aborting an operation like that throws a special `ErrorAbortException` for the current error list.
-In order to properly report this and any other exceptions to the users, you service operation should perform all its logic within a `try` block.
+To properly report this and any other exceptions to the users, your service operation should perform all its logic within a `try` block.
 In the corresponding `catch` block you should convert the caught exception to an error list using the `errorParser` member from the base service, and then merge it with the current list of errors.

-At the end of the method you should construct a new `Output` class from the `currentErrors`, as well as any result structure created by the operation, and return it from the method.
+At the end of the method, you should construct a new `Output` class from the `currentErrors`, as well as any result structure created by the operation, and return it from the method.
 The following example demonstrates these error reporting steps within an `Update` service operation of the sales order service.

 ```cs
 public virtual async Task<Output<SalesOrder_UpdateOutput>> UpdateAsync(...)